Standard C++ Modules

 Using TU-local entity in other units

-In the language side, to address the idea formally, the language specification defines the concept of TU-local and exposure in basic.link/p14, basic.link/p15, basic.link/p16, basic.link/p17 and basic.link/p18.
+The C++ standard defines the concept of TU-local and exposure in basic.link/p14, basic.link/p15, basic.link/p16, basic.link/p17, and basic.link/p18.

 Header Units

-How to build projects using header unit
+How to build projects using header units

 Warning